 The Latest Technology Working for You

-Hoopes Vision is the first practice in the world to offer multiple laser refractive cataract platforms, including the Catalys Precision Laser Platform and the Alcon LenSx laser.
+Hoopes Vision was the first practice in the world to offer multiple laser refractive cataract platforms: the Catalys Precision Laser Platform and the Alcon LenSx laser.
 We are now able to offer the widest range of customization in regard to laser cataract surgery to our patients and provide a custom solution that will best match the unique aspects of each patient's vision needs.

 Hoopes Vision is among the earliest adopters of a new advance in cataract treatment: laser-assisted cataract surgery.
 This new treatment automates the first steps in the cataract surgery procedure: the initial incisions (including additional incisions for correcting astigmatism, if necessary) and capsulotomy; and phacoemulsification, which is the breaking up of the cloudy natural lens in preparation for removal.
 These steps, performed with hand-held blades and ultrasound probes in the traditional procedure, are performed by a fast, extremely accurate, computer-guided laser.
 This leads to improved precision, which can be consistent with better surgical outcomes for patients.

 Ophthalmology, and eye surgery in particular, is a branch of medicine where equipment and techniques are constantly evolving.
 Lasers, for example, have revolutionized the way vision problems are treated - think of the fact that LASIK, and laser eye surgery in general as we know it, didn't even exist just 30 years ago!
 Thanks to this ever-advancing laser technology, there is now a new addition to the list of eye care options that can dramatically improve the lives of patients with cataracts: laser cataract surgery.